Robotics-Club-IIT-BHU/Hardware-Track-Specialization-22/Week_3/README.md

     Welcome To Week 3
 </h1>
 Hello folks, we hope that by this time you are able to propose your date.
-So, now its time for celebrations.
+So, now, its time for celebrations.
 <br>
 <b>First of all cheers :clinking_glasses: for that!!!</b>
 <br><br>